-In this article, presented is the capability of EDGE®, with its patent pending Q-Cup Technology™, to extract total fat from hot dogs and potted meat in less than less than five minutes.
+In this article, presented is the capability of EDGE®, with its patent-pending Q-Cup Technology™, to extract total fat from hot dogs and potted meat in less than five minutes.

 Total fat extraction is challenging because there is a risk of fat getting trapped within the matrix.
 A traditional method like Soxhlet is effective, but requires lots of time and solvent, in addition to being destructive to the sample.
 The food industry nowadays requires a method wherein fat content could be determined quicker and safer.

 Apart from food labeling needs, it is also important to analyze food contaminants.
 In doing so, there is a need to further process a sample after fat extraction, but as most traditional methods would just destroy the sample after the process, doing additional analyses is not possible.

 With EDGE, fat extraction from hot dogs and potted meat could be completed in less than five minutes.
 The EDGE process is non-destructive, enabling the extracted sample to be ready for further analysis.
 Included in the run time are the extraction, filtration, cooling, and system washing.

 The EDGE uses the Q-Cup Technology that combines pressurized fluid extraction and dispersive solid-phase extraction in a single instrument that produces rapid and efficient extraction.
 The easy-to-assemble Q-Cup™ sample holder boasts of a unique open cell concept that creates a dispersive effect and facilitates rapid extraction and filtration.
 The result is fast, simple, and efficient extractions.

 It is easy to set up a sample preparation using the EDGE.
 A Q-Disc™ must be placed in the Q-Cup base, and the two parts must be screwed together.
 A sorbent or drying agent may be added along with wet or dry food samples not exceeding five grams.